 The new legislation on public procurements was the occasion to refresh the Open Call procedure.
 The most important change is the omission of the anonymous phase.
 The online platform My Open Call has also been renewed and expanded.
 From Open Call 37 onwards, tenders must be submitted online.

-New legal basis for the Open Call
+Legal basis for the Open Call

 The Open Call was introduced in 1999 by the first Flemish Government Architect, bOb Van Reeth, as a tool by which to support public principals in the allocation of architectural and infrastructural assignments and master plans.
 For the past 20 years, the Open Call has been a part of the daily practice of the Team Flemish Government Architect.
 We are constantly seeking ways to adapt the Open Call to novel insights, new evolutions and technical possibilities.